The following questions and answers pertain specifically to becoming a California peace officer.

 1. What are the requirements for a state or local Law Enforcement Officer to fly armed?

 The Requirements for a LEO to fly armed aboard commercial aircraft are outlined in 49 CFR § 1544.219 Carriage of Accessible Weapons.
-The complete text of this section can be found on-line at the Government Printing Office website.

 - Be sworn and commissioned to enforce criminal statutes or immigration statutes;